California Workers’ Compensation Insurance Guide

 Learn more about how COVID-19 relates to workers’ compensation insurance.

 In most states, including California, workers’ compensation coverage is required for any business that has non-owner employees from the start date of the first employee.
+California workers’ compensation insurance coverage is required for any business that has non-owner employees from the start date of the first employee.
+This is a common requirement for most states to protect businesses and employees.
 In some states, coverage is not required until a business has multiple employees.
 Businesses that do not provide this coverage in required states can face costly consequences, including having to pay for claims out of pocket, fines, imprisonment, and loss of the right to conduct business in the state.

-Coverage is especially important for small businesses.
-Since small businesses are typically more financially vulnerable than larger businesses, the consequences of a claim can have great impact.
+Small businesses can greatly benefit from workers’ compensation insurance.
+Since small businesses are typically more financially vulnerable than larger businesses, the consequences of a claim can have a great impact.
 Without coverage, a small business will have to pay for any fees that result from the claim out of pocket, which could be detrimental to a small company.

-Do I Need Coverage for Only One Employee?
+Does a Small Business Need Workers’ Comp for Only One Employee?

-Requirements vary by state.
-For most states, coverage is expected by law upon hiring the first employee.
 In California, the penalty for not providing workers’ compensation for all employees includes a fine of no less than $10,000 and up to $100,000, one year in jail, or both.
+Requirements vary by state but for most states, coverage is expected by law upon hiring the first employee.

 Do I Need Coverage for Contract Workers?

 Workers’ compensation insurance benefits are generally for W2 employees.
 Independent contractors typically do not qualify for benefits.
 Your insurance provider can help you understand state laws and coverage specifics for your business.

 How Does Workers’ Comp Insurance Work?